 TSR Injury Law cares about your discomfort, pain, and fear of the future — and we want to help.
-If your Bell's Palsy was sustained in a motor vehicle accident due to the negligence of another, you deserve compensation for medical expenses, therapy, lost wages, disfigurement, and pain and suffering.
-Contact a Minnesota Bell's Palsy Lawyer at 612-TSR-TIME.
+If your Bell's palsy was sustained in a motor vehicle accident due to the negligence of another, you deserve compensation for medical expenses, therapy, lost wages, disfigurement, and pain and suffering.
+Contact a Minneapolis Bell's Palsy Lawyer at (612) TSR-TIME.
 Our lawyers have years of experience.
 We will work tirelessly to achieve a fair settlement.

-With synkinesis, the brain will send a signal for a muscle to contract, but since the nerve fiber is connected to a different part of the face the wrong part will respond.
-So, if the eye was suppose to close, you may have the eyebrow raise instead.
-This may sound insignificant or even humorous, but in reality it is frustrating, debilitating, and dangerous (in the example, the eye could suffer damage because it did not get protection from the eyelid).
+With synkinesis, the brain will send a signal for a muscle to contract, but since the nerve fiber is connected to a different part of the face, the wrong area will respond.
+So, if the eye was supposed to close, the eyebrow may raise instead.
+This may sound insignificant or even humorous, but in reality, it is frustrating, debilitating, and dangerous (in the example, the eye could suffer damage because it did not get protection from the eyelid).

 Bell's Palsy Symptoms

 There are many symptoms of Bell's palsy.
 Very few cases exhibit all of the symptoms.